Celebrating Mid-Autumn Festival 2021.

 Chinatown Mid-Autumn Light-Up 2021

 The much, err, worried-about Chang-e for this year has so far drawn no criticism.
-Personally, I don’t see why there should be any complaints.
-This year’s version is as traditional and as classic as the mythical goddess could be.
-(And I like how’s she’s flying instead of just standing around)
+Personally, I don’t see why there should be any complaints too.
+This year’s version is as traditional and as classic as the mythical moon goddess could be.
+(And I like how’s she’s flying instead of just … standing there)

 Chinatown Point has its own celebration this year!
 The showpiece is a colourful lantern tunnel before the main entrance.

 Over at Gardens by the Bay, it’s rabbits galore!
 Including a section devoted to Miffy!